rigogomes123/Unit-_15_web_developmentt/README.md

 ![image](https://github.com/user-attachments/assets/f8cb80a4-eb1d-4a2b-bd92-b0decd78925f)

-Lastly after receiving feedback from my secound classmate which I pointed out a clear requirement which I had left out which was to add links to web development course.
+Thirdly after receiving feedback from my secound classmate which I pointed out a clear requirement which I had left out which was to add links to web development course.
 Thankfully my classmate had picked this out and I had complete forgot to implment this to my other website,but however i mangaed to add to my last website.

 Before: